 How to Get Your Condo Project FHA Approved

-If you’re building a new condo complex then applying for FHA approval is a very important step.
-By getting an FHA approval on your condo project you’re opening up your project to many more homebuyers.
-In order to get a new condominium project you’ll need the following information.
+If you’re building a new condo complex, applying for FHA approval is a very important step.
+By getting an FHA approval on your condo project, you’re opening up your project to many more homebuyers.
+To get a new condominium project, you’ll need the following information.

 - Mapped Location

 - HUD Form 92250 for environmental review